andrew-houghton/river-flow/README.md

 ### Determine where water will flow to based on height GIS data

-# Method
+## Method

 1. Load data and convert it to a 2 dimensional list of height information
 2. Convert each of the heights into a node
 3. Connect each node to it's neighbours (above, below and to each size)
 4. If two nodes of equal height are neighbours then merge them into one node
-5. Store all the nodes in a sorted list
-6. For all points which touch the edge of the map/area mark them as border points.
+5. For all points which touch the edge of the map/area mark them as border points
+6. Store all the nodes in a sorted linked list
 7. Flood low points;
     * Find all the points which are below all their neighbours.
 These points are called lakes.
     * For each of these lakes add all of the neighbours (the perimeter of the lake) to collection sorted by height
     * Starting from the lowest neighbour check if it is below the level of the lake.
 If it is then the flooding is complete.
     * Otherwise merge the point into the lake and raise the height of the lake to be equal to the point that was just merged into the lake.
 Add the neighbours of the point that is being merged into the sorted collection of lake neighbours.
-9. Starting from the highest point send flow down to lower points.
+9. Starting from the highest point send flow down to lower points
-10. Create images for each step as flow is sent down and compile into an animation.
+10. Create images for each step as flow is sent down and compile into an animation

-# notes: Data structure prep

-* list of list of heights
-* list of list of nodes
-* connect the nodes based on their location to the other nodes
-* add all the nodes into a deque
-* sort the deque and return it

-**Notes:**

-* always merge towards the higher altitude node, then the position of the lake in the list will not need to change
-* When finding an item look for it by original_location
-* the list would probably work fast as a collections.deque

-# Data
+## Data

 Landsat 8 data from ASTGTM.
 30m spaced grid of height data.
 [Link to dataset info.](https://lpdaac.usgs.gov/dataset_discovery/aster/aster_products_table/astgtm)